-All refugees who are under consideration for resettlement in Denmark undergo a security investigation by the Danish Security Intelligence Service and the Danish Defence Intelligence Service.
+All refugees who are under consideration for resettlement in Denmark undergo a security investigation by the Danish Security Intelligence Service.
+Some nationalities also undergo a security investigation by the Danish Defence Intelligence Service.

 Pursuant to section 10 (1) of the Danish Aliens Act, an alien cannot be granted a residence permit under section 8, if the alien fulfils the following: